Ramakrishna Mission Vivekananda Centenary College

 Ramakrishna Mission Vivekananda Centenary College, popularly known as Rahara V.C.
-College, is one of the best colleges in India, it is a boys college, currently autonomous and affiliated to the West Bengal State University.
-It is named after Swami Vivekananda.
+College, is a science college located in Rahara, Kolkata.
+It is one of the premiere colleges in India.
+However the college is exclusively for boys.
+The institute is autonomous and affiliated to the West Bengal State University.
+It is named after Swami Vivekananda and was inaugurated in 1963, a century after Swamiji's birth.
 It was formerly affiliated with the Calcutta University.
 It is administered by the Ramakrishna Mission Order.
 The college is situated in Rahara, Khardaha, North 24 Parganas district in the state of West Bengal, India.
-The college is ranked 3rd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.
+The college is ranked 3rd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024 and 6th in 2025.

 Courses

-The college offers undergraduate level courses in Chemistry, Botany, Physics, Mathematics, Zoology, Microbiology and Computer Science leading to the honours degree.
-The college has already started postgraduate course in Chemistry and Botany.
-A new postgraduate course in mathematics has also started from the year 2018 and postgraduate course in physics also started in 2022.
-The college also provides P.hd.degree for the interested students.
+The college offers undergraduate and postgraduate level courses in Chemistry, Botany, Physics, Mathematics, Zoology, Microbiology and Computer Science leading to the honours and honours with research degree in UG and Masters (M.Sc.) in PG.
+The college started postgraduate course in Chemistry, Zoology, Botany (2011), mathematics (2018), physics (2022), Computer Science (2025), Microbiology (2025).
+The college also provides Post graduate PhD. from Department of Botany, Zoology, Chemistry and Computer Science.
 The college also has status "potential for excellence (CPE)" and it is a DST-FIST sponsored centre.
 It has been granted autonomous status by UGC, New Delhi.

 Accreditation and affiliation

 The college is accredited 'A++' grade by the National Assessment and Accreditation Council with a CGPA score of 3.8 and it is affiliated to West Bengal State University.
 The college has a very good reputation for its discipline and administration.
-The college now enjoys autonomous status By UGC from the session 2017-18 to 2022-2023.
+The college has a uniform for UG and PG.
+The college now enjoys autonomous status by UGC from the session 2017–18.